GwynHN/BIO373_2019/BashScripting.md

 ## Basics

 A bash script is really just a series of bash commands and/or any other command that's been configured to run via the shell.
 They are executed in the order you put them in the script.
-The very first line should be the "shebang", telling the computer which interpreter to use (this is only really necessary if you want to use a different interpreter/version/whatever than the default, but put it in there anyway).
+The very first line should be the "shebang" `#!`, telling the computer which interpreter to use (this is only really necessary if you want to use a different interpreter/version/whatever than the default, but put it in there anyway).

 Shebang: